xindong95/xindong95.github.io/_pages/cv.md

   - Advanced Individual of Freshman Corps in Military Training, *Shandong Normal University*

 ## LEADERSHIP AND PUBLIC SERVICE

+- 2023
+Director, Chairman of Organizing Committee
+Graduation Party
+*School of Life Sciences and Technology, Tongji University*

 - 2022
 Volunteer of PCR Test for COVID-19